 The Internet of Things

-An example of IoT at work in a smart warehouse system starts from a warehouse receiving a product.
-As the shipment is received, a RFID scanner scans the tags, telling a WMS which and how many goods were received.
+An example of IoT at work in a smart warehouse management system starts from a warehouse receiving a product.
+As the shipment is received, an RFID scanner scans the tags, telling a WMS which and how many goods were received.
 The WMS then communicates with robots, informing them of where those goods should be stored on the warehouse floor.

 All of this happens automatically and seamlessly, without losing any crucial information along the way.
 Without IoT, a human worker would have to complete each step in the process manually.
 This is prone to error, especially with the massive amount of information about each product that flows through these systems.
 But thanks to IoT, humans are all but eliminated from the equation, speeding up the process while drastically reducing errors.